ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Appendices

-## Appendix A. Pseudocode and Examples
+## Appendix A. Pseudocode and Examples {#pseudocode-and-examples}

 This appendix provides detailed pseudocode for key operations described in this document.
+For a visual representation of these operations, see {{diagrams}}.

 ### IPv4 Address Conversion

+For a diagram of this conversion process, see {{ipv4-address-conversion-diagram}}.

 ~~~pseudocode
 function IPv4To16Bytes(ipv4_address):